7 Things to Start Saving For Right Now

 Medical emergencies aren’t the only kind.
 Set up an emergency fund in case of income loss, broken appliances or fender-benders.
 Insurance doesn’t fully cover everything that can go wrong.
 Expect the unexpected and try to save at least 6 months of living expenses.

-Here are some creative ways to save for an emergency fund.
+Here are some ways to boost your savings in case of an emergency.

 There’s no excuse not to save for your future.